Your Guide to Setting Up & Marketing a Co-Working Space

 Social media is a great tool for reaching your target audience in a space where their attention is already invested.
 It is also free to join and quick to get involved in.

 Once you have spent time and money making your coworking space look great, start collecting content and sharing it on your social channels.
+You could also use a social media design tool to make your images really pop off the page.
 Even if your customers hear about your space elsewhere, social will be one of the first places they look to get a feel for the atmosphere.

 This works especially well when you have moved some people into your space and you can take photos of the space in action.